kennymckormick/kennymckormick.github.io/_posts/2020-01-10-triplet-representation.markdown

 A comprehensive 2D human body representation should capture both human pose and shape information.
 Such representation is promising for applications beyond plain keypoint localization, such as media generation and editing.
 Before the booming of deep learning, people establish a model and fit it to images for applications like pose estimation.
-In those models, pictorial structure use articulated rigid rectangles to represent human, while deformable structure and contour people add more parameters to describe human shape.
+In those models, pictorial structure[1] use articulated rigid rectangles to represent human, while deformable structure[2] and contour people[3] add more parameters to describe human shape.
 In deep learning era, skeleton-keypoint is the mostly used representation for 2D human.
 However, it focuses on human pose and ignores human shape.

 ![](/assets/img/triplet-representation/traditional.png)

 Due to the incompleteness of skeleton-keypoint.
 We proposed the Triplet Representation of human Body (**TRB**), which incorporates both 2D pose and shape, while as simple as skeleton keypoints.
 TRB is extended from skeleton keypoints, by adding two contour points for each skeleton point.
 Those contour points locate on both sides of human contour.
-Based on this definition, we annotate contour points on three popular pose estimation dataset: MPII, LSP and COCO, extending them into TRB dataset.
+Based on this definition, we annotate contour points on three popular pose estimation dataset: MPII[4], LSP[5] and COCO[6], extending them into TRB dataset.
 Some samples are displayed in the image below (Blue points denote medial contour points, green points denote lateral ones).
 Currently, annotations in [MPII-trb](https://github.com/kennymckormick/Triplet-Representation-of-human-Body) is released.

 ![](/assets/img/triplet-representation/trb-sample.png)